bakpakin/Fennel/reference.md

 Sets a global variable to a new value.
 Note that there is no distinction between introducing a new global and changing the value of an existing one.
-This supports destructuring and multiple-value binding.
+This supports destructuring.

 Example: